Against Volume

 Volume, Scale, Speed, Urgency… are not only lenses through which some people see the world: it’s also a business model.

-Of course they tell you to post daily.
+Of course the consultants tell you to post daily.
 There is too much money to be made on your inability to do so.

 But more than misaligned incentives, I think the obsession for volume also comes from an obsession for distribution.